 In this blog post we take a look at some common expressive gestures and how they can take on wildly different meanings, depending on your audience.
 PowerSpeaking, Inc. Master Facilitators Chris Brannen, Anshu Arora, Payal Gandhi Hoon, and Ralf Wolter recently shared some insights.

 Chris Brannen grew up in Japan and earned her undergraduate and graduate degrees in Japanese language.
 Her best advice is to be very careful with hand gestures.
 “In general, it’s best to avoid all gestures that involve fingers when presenting to a multicultural audience,” Chris says.
-“For example, the thumbs-up sign, which in some countries means ‘all is well,’ or ‘go ahead,’ can be a vulgar gesture in Australia.
-In Chile, avoid deliberately opening the palm of your hand and spreading your fingers, because this gesture can signal that someone or something is stupid.
+“For example, in Chile, avoid deliberately opening the palm of your hand and spreading your fingers, because this gesture can signal that someone or something is stupid.
 And do not make the ‘OK’ sign during your presentation.
 The meaning of this gesture varies across cultures.
 For example, to the French it means ‘zero’ or ‘worthless’; to the Japanese it is a symbol of money; to Germans and South Americans, it can be a vulgar gesture.”

 Anshu Arora and Payal Gandhi Hoon give some examples from an Indian perspective.
 “The OK gesture and finger pointing are both seen as negative here,” Anshu says.
 “The former has sexual connotations and the latter is considered authoritative and blaming.”
 She adds that one postural gesture, standing with your hands clasped behind your back, "connotes the stern parent, one who never buys ice cream for the child!”